swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 This Method is for machines that have fixed Tool Holders and a constant distance between the Z-Home position and the machine table.
 The Reference Height will be set at the top of the Z-Axis at the Z-Home position and all Tool Height Offsets will be measured from the Z-Home Position to the point where the tool touches the Tool Touch Off Reference Surface.

 The Reference Surface can be anywhere but it needs to be a position that never changes its Z-Height position and it needs to be the same position each time a new tool is being measured for tool height offset.
-The big benefit of tthis method is that it doesn't need a Reference Tool as the Reference Height is fixed at the Z-Home position.
+The big benefit of this method is that it doesn't require a Reference Tool as the Reference Height is fixed at the Z-Home position.

-It is important for this method to work accurately that the Z-Home position has an acceptable, repeatable position accuracy.
+It is important for this method to work accurately that the Z-Home position has acceptable, repeatable position accuracy.
 If you are unsure how accurate the Z-Home positioning of the machine is, the Guided Setup does provide a test cycle that resets the Z-Home position multiple times and measures the distance between the Z-Home position and the Reference Surface and will display the maximum deviation between all measuring cycles.

 ![](/images/pa107.png)

-The number of cycles that can be selected is between 3 and 10.
+The number of testing cycles that can be selected are between 3 and 10 times.
 If the accuracy of the Z-Home position is not good enough, the **Fix Z-Height Method**  can't be used and needs to be switched to the **Reference Tool Method**

 ## Configuration Settings